 In no case shall a bellows-type expansion joint be subjected to a test pressure greater than the manufacturer’s test pressure.

-9.0 Rotating Machinery: For rotary machineries, such as pumps, compressors or steam turbines, have lube and seal oil systems which could be impaired by the presence of water.
+For rotary machinery, such as pumps, compressors, or steam turbines, have lube and seal oil systems that could be impaired by the presence of water.
 These systems shall not be subjected to the piping test pressure.

-10.0 Test Water: Clean water that will not corrode and/or damage the test system shall be used for hydrostatic tests.
-If municipal water is not available, supply water may be obtained from native water supply .
+Clean water that will not corrode and/or damage the test system shall be used for hydrostatic tests.
+If municipal water is not available, supply water may be obtained from a native water supply.
 Water containing silt or suspended material shall not be used, and a suitable filter with 40 mesh should be provided in the filling line.
 A mixture of glycol-water shall be used where the ambient temperature may reach less than 0°C (32°F) during testing or prior to dry-out

-11.0 Temporary Spades and Blanks: If Temporary spades and blanks are installed for testing purposes, those must be designed to withstand the test pressure without distortion.
-Presence of spades shall be clearly visible during testing.
+If Temporary spades and blanks are installed for testing purposes, those must be designed to withstand the test pressure without distortion.
+The presence of spades shall be clearly visible during testing.
 The recommended practice is to use standard blind flanges as per ASME B16.5 or B16.47 and spades acc. to ASME B16.48.

-13.0 Completion of Hot Work: Wherever applicable All hot works, related to welding or the post weld heat treatment have to be completed before Hydrostatic test.
+Wherever applicable All hot works, related to welding or the post-weld heat treatment have to be completed before the Hydrostatic test.

-14.0 Installation of Barriers: It is necessary to install safety barriers around piping system under test prior to starting pressurization related to testing.
+It is necessary to install safety barriers around the piping system under test prior to starting pressurization related to testing.
 Public Address announcements and access restriction procedures such as permit to work shall be implemented.
 Under no circumstances should anyone other than an authorized person be allowed within the safety barriers.

-15.0 Control Valves: Prior to the leakage test, Control Valves and soft-seal block Valves shall be removed from the piping and replaced with pipe spools.
+Prior to the leakage test, Control Valves and soft-seal block Valves shall be removed from the piping and replaced with pipe spools.
+However, All welded Valves need to be tested along with pipings otherwise Radiographic Testing of golden joints (welded) will be required.

 - All gravity supports installed.